aws/eks-anywhere/docs/content/en/docs/reference/artifacts.md

 ### Build vSphere OVA node images

 These steps use `image-builder` to create an Ubuntu-based or RHEL-based image for vSphere.
+Before proceeding, ensure that the above system-level, network-level and vSphere-specific [prerequisites]({{< relref "#prerequisites">}}) have been met.

 1. Create a linux user for running image-builder.
    ```bash